Lower School Approach

 Learning From the World Around Us

-The world of Pre-kindergarten through Grade 4 at Westside is one of questions and journeys, independence and collaboration, where our teachers celebrate each child's special talents.
+The world of pre-kindergarten through fourth grade at Westside School is one of questions and journeys, independence and collaboration, where our teachers celebrate each child's special talents.

 An integrated, project based curriculum allows students to spend time learning with their class, in collaborative teams, and on their own.
 Through third grade, each class is lead by a teacher and assistant.